 If you go to any police service near you, they will give you all the information and start the process.
-Alternatively, Instant Record Check is an authorized company to conduct background checks.
+Alternatively, if you only require a name-based criminal record check, Instant Record Check is an authorized company to conduct background checks.
 Get in touch with us to clarify any questions you may have.

 The Information on the Criminal Record Check

 When a vulnerable record check is conducted, the following information will be disclosed.